Moros0741/Moros0741/README.md

 <div align='left'>

 ## About
-Hi, I'm Nick.
-Most people know me as Moros or M. I'm an aspiring full stack developer at the beggining of my journey.
-Right now I mostly have developed discord bots.
-I am currently enrolled in Python mastery course hoping to get my certificate.
+Hi, I'm Moros, most people just call me M. I'm an aspiring full stack developer at the beggining of my journey.
+Right now, I mainly have developed Discord bots.
+I am currently enrolled in Python mastery courses hoping to get my certificate.
 <br><br>
 The languages I use most are Python (proficient), JavaScript (novice), and HTML (novice) with interest in learning Go and CSS.